ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/coastal-bend.md

     name: whooping-crane-duo.jpg
     alt: 'Two bright white birds with red patches on their face and long slender legs standing in the a dormant grassy field.'
     caption: 'Whooping cranes.
 Photo by D. Serverson, USFWS.'
-updated: 'March 15th, 2017'
+updated: 'March 19th, 2017'
 ---

 ## Landscape at a Glance

-{{< figure class="photo-right" src="/images/pages/coastal-bend.jpg" alt="A map showing the Coastal Bend focal area." caption="Map of Coastal Bend focal area by Roy Hewitt, USFWS." link="/images/bpus/coastal-bend.jpg" >}}
+{{< figure class="photo-right" src="/images/pages/texas-mid-coast.jpg" alt="A map showing the Texas Mid-Coast focal area." caption="Map of the Texas Mid-Coast focal area by Roy Hewitt, USFWS.
+Note: For Biological Planning Unit purposes, this focal area is combined with the Coastal Bend." link="/images/bpus/texas-mid-coast.jpg">}}

 The Texas Coastal Bend Focal Area lies primarily between the Nueces River and Corpus Christi Bay system to the west, and the Colorado River and Matagorda Bay system to the east.
 The focal area includes multiple rivers, including the Guadalupe River, that drain central Texas and feed productive estuaries.